 Inclement Weather Information

 Birdville ISD is dedicated to the safety of students and staff.
 With the onset of winter, and the threat of snow and ice, it is important for the BISD community to know the District has an established plan to determine whether schools will be open, delayed or closed.
-The District attempts to make a decision about delaying or closing as soon as possible, usually by 5:30 a.m.
+The District attempts to make a decision about delaying or closing as early as possible, usually by 5:30 a.m.

 Frequently Asked Questions